 - Make 2 "flax eggs": In a small bowl, combine the flax seed and 6 tablespoons of water, whisk well, and allow to sit for 15 minutes.

-- In a large bowl, combine the dry ingredients (polenta, flour, baking powder, coconut sugar and salt) and sift together or mix well.
+- In a large bowl, combine the dry ingredients (polenta, flour, baking powder, maple syrup, and salt) and sift together or mix well.

 - In another bowl, combine the wet ingredients (oat milk, oil, vinegar, and flax egg) and whisk well.